Orange-OpenSource/uuv/packages/docs/docs/04-tools/02-uuv-jetbrain-plugin.md

 # UUV Jetbrains Plugin

-This plugin helps you to  write and execute your UUV E2E tests.
+This plugin helps you to write and execute your UUV E2E tests from JetBrains IDEs.

 ## Install plugin
 - Download [UUV Plugin](https://plugins.jetbrains.com/plugin/22437-uuv)